tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

 In the design, `torch.utils.data.Dataset` is simply a Python container/iterator, similar to DataFlow.
 However it has made some **bad assumptions**: it assumes your dataset has a `__len__` and supports `__getitem__`, which does not work when you have a dynamic/unreliable data source, or when you need to filter your data on the fly.

-`torch.utils.data.DataLoader` is quite good, despite that it also makes some **bad assumptions on batching** and is not always efficient.
+`torch.utils.data.DataLoader` is quite good, despite that it also makes some **bad assumptions on batching** and is not always efficient:

 1. It assumes you always do batch training, has a constant batch size, and the batch grouping can be purely determined by indices.
    All of these are not necessarily true.

 2. Its multiprocessing implementation is efficient on `torch.Tensor`, but inefficient for generic data type or numpy arrays.
    Also, its implementation [does not always clean up the subprocesses correctly](https://github.com/pytorch/pytorch/issues/16608).

 On the other hand, DataFlow:

 1. Is a pure iterator, not necessarily has a length.
 This is more generic.